bootphon/ABX-accent/abx-accent/data/evals/item_files/README.rst

 item files
 ================
-Generate the item files that will be used for ABXpy. scripts used are on this `section <https://github.com/bootphon/AESRC/bin/evals/items>`_.
+Generate the item files that will be used for ABXpy.
+Scripts used are on this `section <https://github.com/bootphon/AESRC/bin/evals/items>`_.

 Item files for :

 - dev : Contains the item `dev_accent_item.item` files for dev set.
-  Example : dev_american_item.item .
+  Example : dev_american_item.item.

 - test : Contains the item `test_accent_item.item` files for test set.
-  Example : test_american_item.item .
+  Example : test_american_item.item.

 Item file content example: